 From a buzzing metropolitan city to dense tropical rainforests to world-class scuba diving sites, Malaysia has it all.
 But the country’s biggest point of pride is its food.
 Owing to its cultural diversity, Malaysian food is a unique fusion of Malay, Chinese, and Indian cuisines, in addition to regional fares specific to each state.
 Try nasi lemak — a rice dish cooked in coconut milk and served with an array of accompaniments, or asam laksa, a tangy and spicy fish-based rice noodle soup.

-For first-time visitors, the capital city Kuala Lumpur is a good place to start.
+For first-time visitors, the capital city Kuala Lumpur is a good place to start your Malaysia itinerary.
 Stay at Traders Hotel and have a drink at its rooftop cocktail and pool lounge to get the best unobstructed view of the world’s tallest twin towers.